MAKOSCAFEE/community/sig-cluster-lifecycle/charter.md

 - Selecting features for a given milestone.
 - Hosting the weekly SIG meeting, ensure that recordings are uploaded in a timely fashion.
 - Ensuring that the breakout sessions the SIG hosts during the week have chairs.
-- Organizing SIG sessions at KubeCon events (intro / deep dive sessions).
+- Organizing SIG sessions at KubeCon/CloudNativeCon events (intro / deep dive sessions).
 - Creating roadmaps for a given year or release, or reviewing and approving technical implementation plans (e.g. KEPs) in coordination with both SIG Cluster Lifecycle contributors and other SIGs.

 ### Deviations from [sig-governance]

 - As SIG cluster lifecycle contains a number of subprojects, the SIG has empowered subproject leads with a number of additional responsibilities, including but not limited to:
-   * Releases: The subproject owners are responsible for determining the subproject release cadence, producing releases, and communicating releases with SIG Release and SIG Cluster Lifecycle.
+  - Releases: The subproject owners are responsible for determining the subproject release cadence, producing releases, and communicating releases with SIG Release and SIG Cluster Lifecycle.
-   * Backlog grooming: The subproject owners are responsible for ensuring that the issues for the subproject are correctly associated with milestones and that bugs are triaged in a timely manner.
+  - Backlog grooming: The subproject owners are responsible for ensuring that the issues for the subproject are correctly associated with milestones and that bugs are triaged in a timely manner.
-   * PR timeliness: The subproject owners are responsible for ensuring that active pull requests for the subproject are addressed in a timely manner.
+  - PR timeliness: The subproject owners are responsible for ensuring that active pull requests for the subproject are addressed in a timely manner.

 ### Subproject Creation